Anti-inflammatory Cinnamon Overnight Oats

-You can support your gut health, your weight goals, balance your blood sugar and energy, and meet whole grain fiber, protein, and healthy fat needs in the morning with one 5-minute recipe.
-Overnight oats are the easiest way to get a healthy breakfast in and you don’t have to overthink it at all.
-Whether you whip up these 5 Minute Cinnamon Apple Overnight Oats the night before or in the morning when you’re getting ready, you’ll always have time for this breakfast.
-Double bonus – use it as a snack or a light lunch, too!
+These Anti-inflammatory Cinnamon Overnight Oats can do so many things for you; support your gut health and your weight goals, balance your blood sugar and energy, and provide whole grain fiber, protein, and healthy fat all with one 5-minute recipe.
+Overnight oats are such an easy way to get a healthy breakfast in and you don’t have to overthink it at all.
+Whether you whip up these oats the night before or in the morning when you’re getting ready, you’ll always have time for this breakfast.
+Double bonus – use it as a snack or a light lunch, too.

 We throw around the term “gut health” but what does it really mean and what are we trying to achieve?
 When people talk about gut health, they’re usually referring either to the way the body digests food or to the bacteria that live in the gut (or both).
-Oats and apples plus chia and flax will all help you so let’s break it down:
+Oats and apples plus chia and flax will help with all the factors involved in gut health so let’s break it down:

-If your digestion isn’t working for you, you may be experiencing discomfort or disfunction with your gut.
+If your digestion isn’t working optimally, you may be experiencing discomfort or dysfunction in your gut.
 My clients talk about issues with diarrhea and urgency, with constipation and discomfort, or with chronic gas and bloating that can sometimes be really life-disrupting.
-Some folks fall into the “IBS” category (irritable bowel syndrome) and a doctor can help you better understand if your gut issues meet the criteria for IBS.
+Some folks fall into the “IBS” category (irritable bowel syndrome) and a doctor can help you better understand if your gut issues meet the criteria for IBS or if there are other issues that go beyond nutrition.

-There’s a lot you can do about these digestive issues with food and I’ll highlight that below but I also have one piece of advice….a lot of the time, it’s actually got a mental component, too.
-Lack of sleep, lack of physical activity, and especially high levels of stress can wreak havoc on the gut and all the healthy food in the world can’t fix digestion issues that are caused by stress.
-I work through this type of problem with my clients so if you do need help brushing up your diet or getting on a healthier schedule or routine, you definitely need to reach out to me here.
+There’s a lot you can do about these digestive issues with food and I’ll highlight that below.
+But, I also want to highlight the connection between gut health and lifestyle factors; lack of sleep, lack of physical activity, and especially high levels of stress can wreak havoc on the gut and all the healthy food in the world can’t fix digestion issues that are caused by stress.
+These are all issues I can help with as well, so if you want to work on improving not only your diet but other health factors as well reach out to me here.

-We mostly talk about the ‘gut microbiome’ where you’ve got trillions of bacteria (more than the number of human cells in your body!) but there’s actually a microbiome living in many areas of your body.
-That’s why we say the “gut” microbiome, specifically and are usually referring to the microbes that aid digestion and live in the large intestine/colon.
-We’re still learning a lot about how these microbes interact with human health but there’s evidence that they play a role in digestion and making nutrients for us (like B12 and vitamin K!), as well as affect our immune systems, mood and brain health, and even may play a role in inflammation, weight, and chronic disease.
+When you hear microbiome it’s usually in reference to the ‘gut microbiome’ where you’ve got trillions of bacteria (more than the number of human cells in your body!).
+But, there’s actually different microbiomes living in many areas of your body such as the skin and mucous membranes as well.
+That’s why we say the “gut” microbiome, specifically and are referring to the microbes that aid digestion and live in the large intestine/colon.
+We’re still learning a lot about how these microbes interact with human health.
+There’s evidence that they play a role in digestion and making nutrients for us (like B12 and vitamin K!), supporting our immune systems, mood and brain health, and even may play a role in inflammation, weight, and chronic disease.

 The best way to support your gut health and nurture a healthy microbiome?
 That’s easy!
 Eat high fiber foods from plants.
-I’m talking whole grains (like oats!), high fiber nuts and seeds (think chia and ground flax), fruit and veggies (of course!), as well as beans and lentils.
+Specifically, whole grains (like oats), high fiber nuts and seeds (think chia and ground flax), fruit and veggies (of course), as well as beans and lentils.
 Eating more of these types of foods gives your microbes the food they need to stay plentiful, diverse, and do their jobs for your body.

-Also consider adding in more fermented foods like yogurt, kefir, pickled foods, sauerkraut, kimchi and beyond.
+Also consider adding in more fermented foods like yogurt, kefir, pickled foods, sauerkraut and kimchi.
 These foods contain ‘good’ bacteria that may also positively affect gut health.
-That’s why the 5 Minute Cinnamon Apple Overnight Oats contain high fiber foods and fermented foods, too.
+That’s why the Anti-inflammatory Cinnamon Overnight Oats contain both high fiber foods and fermented ingredients.

-Coconut Lemon Curd Overnight Oats – by Ginger Hultin, owner of Champagne Nutrition
+Coconut Lemon Curd Overnight Oats – by Ginger Hultin

 Easy Banana Overnight Oats – Laura Yautz, owner and registered dietitian at Beingnutritious.com